+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 How high is Gosaikunda Lake, and is altitude sickness a concern?

-Gosaikunda sits at 4,380 meters, and yes, altitude sickness is a real concern on this trek.
-It can affect anyone regardless of fitness level.
-The best things you can do are ascend slowly, never skip acclimatization days, drink plenty of water, and avoid alcohol at higher elevations.
-If symptoms feel serious, descend immediately and don’t try to tough it out.
+Gosaikunda sits at 4,380 meters, and yes, altitude illness is a real challenge at that peak regardless of fitness level.
+Ascend slowly, by no means pass acclimatization days, drink masses of water, and avoid alcohol when you’re above 3,000 meters.
+If signs and symptoms feel serious, descend properly away as opposed to pushing through.

 Do I need a guide, or can I trek Langtang Gosaikunda independently?